1. Keep It Relevant

 This requires you to do a little bit of research into your subreddit and see what kinds of posts are already popular.
 Get a feel for your audience there.
 Then you will be more equipped to create a popular post of your own.

-If the end goal of your site is to sell a product or get subscribers, you will need to do some customer development first.
+If the end goal of your site is to sell a product or get social media followers, you will need to do some customer development first.

 This will ensure that you’re in touch with what your audience wants, while saving you a ton of time in the long run.